2X MATCH: 2X MATCH Today, your gift is DOUBLED for 2X the impact on lifesaving research.

 What’s next

-Genetic ancestry and allostatic load will be assessed in newly diagnosed self-reported Black and white patients with stages I-III breast cancer.
+Genetic ancestry and allostatic load will be assessed in newly diagnosed Black and white patients with stages I-III breast cancer.
 These patients will subsequently be tracked to determine if they complete their chemotherapy and radiation therapy regimens.
 The data from this study will serve as preliminary data for a multi-institutional clinical trial examining the impact of a comprehensive allostatic load reduction program on improving treatment completion and cancer recurrence.

 Biography

-Samilia Obeng-Gyasi, MD is a fellowship trained breast surgical oncologist.
+Samilia Obeng-Gyasi, MD, MPH is a fellowship trained breast surgical oncologist.
 Her practice is focused on surgery for breast cancer and benign breast diseases.
 She obtained her B.S. in Biology (with highest distinction and departmental honors) from Indiana University-Bloomington and her MD from The University of Michigan.
 She completed her general surgery residency at the Cleveland Clinic and a Society of Surgical Oncology accredited breast surgical oncology fellowship at Duke University.

 Due to her interest in health services research, after finishing her residency, she completed a master’s in public health at the Harvard T.H.
 Chan School of Public Health.
 As a health services researcher with a focus in health equity, the overarching goal of her work is to understand how ancestry, social determinants of health, behavior and stress interact to influence cancer initiation and progression through the concept of allostatic load.